HaxeFoundation/haxelib/README.md

 - if you mistakenly run a haxelib command in a subdirectory of your project, it will be executed on the global repo (to be fixed)
 - there may be some issues with `haxelib run` and `haxelib selfupdate` (to be fixed)
-- libraries get installed for each project
+- libraries get downloaded for each project
 - it requires a recent Haxe version (after 3.1.3) to work properly with ndlls.

 ### Using haxelib install all

 Haxe allows you to define specific versions of the libraries you want to use with `-lib <libname>:<version>`.
-If you make sure to use this in all your hxmls, then `haxelib install all --always` (the `--always` avoiding you being prompted for confimation) will be able to ensure the libraries your project needs are available in the necessary versions.
+If you make sure to use this in all your hxmls, then `haxelib install all --always` (the `--always` avoiding you being prompted for confirmation) will be able to ensure the libraries your project needs are available in the necessary versions.
 If in fact you run this in a checkout hook, your get to track your dependencies in your git repo (some other VCSs should allow for a similar setup), allowing you to have a well defined and replicable setup for any state (commit/branch/etc.).

 Disadvantages: